 Should you avoid these foods or eat more of them?
 The simplest answer is to think “whole” -- as in, as close to nature as possible -- so you don’t get too much.

-For more clarity, get the truth behind these five common myths.
+For more clarity, get the truth behind these five common misunderstandings.

 1. Myth: All soy foods raise your risk for breast cancer.